 As I’ve said elsewhere trail building is a combination of science and art, or trailology.
 Trail builders have borrowed from other crafts.
 They are a weavers when they weave a trail around this rock and that tree over that hill, sculptors when they carve a long drawn-out twisty bench from dirt, a mason or exterior designer moving and shaping stones just so (or not so), an arborist through wood thick and thin, a carpenter when they…, an engineer when they…, a physicist when they…, a tailor when they mend, and sometimes magicians when they….
 Like artists some builders have a style.
 And like different schools of art there are different styles and practices of building and designing, not to mention trail users or consumers of that art.
 The schools have converged on sustainability, and some best practices have been handed down, calculated, or borrowed from other professions.
 The sustainability envelope is pushed in every school (especially the old school), and some new schools have been born.
 Flow trails certainly come to mind.

 One interesting question I have contemplated at length is something the WSJ article above mentioned, that is whether bike-specific trails reduce illegal building.
 Do sanctioned trails with flowy bike (and trail running) rhythm or true flow/gravity/roller trails lessen the likelihood of someone trying their hand at building illegally, or poaching hiking only trails on a bike for that matter?
 Escaping getting busted for illegal building is much harder on an excavator.
 So is creating a flow/roller trail by hand.
 Regardless, I think the jury is still out on whether bike friendly or specific trails reduce illegal builds and poaching.
-I am aware of places where “good” trails exist in large quantities, but “extra” trails are still born.
+I am aware of places where “good” trails exist in large quantities, but “extra” illegal trails are still born.
 Again, I think this is a case-by-case, or area, situation.
-Conducting a study on this would be quite an undertaking.

 In places where there are no legal moto trails I can attest to motos riding or poaching most or all trails as they please, or they ride on their own illegal trails.
 In the 80’s when mountain bikes first started hitting trails there were practically no bike restrictions on trails, but this rapidly changed and most trails were off limits.
 Bikes primarily got pushed to dirt roads, single track was left to hikers.
 As a result, poaching on hiking trails was rampant.
 I’m not sure what the stats on illegal building were during this change, or even now.
 I’m not sure how much new access or sanctioned building, or even flow trails, have effected poaching and pirate trails.
 My guess is that it is reduced, but whether the difference is “significant” is questionable.
 Suffice it to say that I don’t envy the trail planners that have to crunch data (or guess) to strike a balance of needs and wants.
 It’s hard enough sweating for sweet on the ground.